EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Yeast is single-celled fungi.
 - Enzyme is derived from the Greek word for yeast.
 - " Beautiful theory, killed by an ugly fact" - Thomas Huxley, an evolutionary biologist.
-- "Where in the bird is the laser?" - Hershbach when shown a laser that could navigate using magnetic fields, and the idea that birds use this phenomena.
+- "Where in the bird is the laser?" - Hershbach when shown a laser that could navigate using magnetic fields, and the idea that birds use this phenomena to navigate.
 - Man-made magnets pulses disrupt migratory birds from navigating.
--Some biologists would argue that self-replication is life´s defining future.
+- Some biologists would argue that self-replication is life´s defining future.
 - Mutations in DNA are usually less than one in a billion.
 - Mutation rate is not affected by environment or external stressors.
 For example, bacteria does not evolve protections for the virus if exposed to them.
 - In an attempt to simulate primordial life conditions, Stanley Miller filled a bottle of water, toppled with gases he thought would be present in the atmosphere (methane, hydrogen, ammonia and water vapor).
 He then simulated lightning bolt igniting the mixture with electric sparks.
 After only a week of sparking the primordial atmosphere, significant quantities of amino acids, the building blocks of proteins have appeared.
 This is called the Miller-Urey experiment